rahulsinghchandraul/rasingh/_projects/network_debugger.md

 ## LTE network debugging is hard

-LTE consists of multiple internal network nodes, and they have significant network messages to perform internal tasks.
-Debugging all of these nodes together is very hard, and it often involves manually going through Cisco's monitor protocol logs, which are significant for complex operations.
-Parallel calls add to the complexity and create an environment where often bugs are hotfixed instead of fixing at the source, due to the root cause being unknown.
+LTE consists of multiple internal network nodes, and they have significant network communication to perform internal tasks.
+Debugging all of these nodes together is hard, and it often involves manually going through Cisco's monitor protocol logs, which are significant for complex operations.
+Parallel calls add to the complexity and create an environment where bugs are often hotfixed instead of fixing at the source, due to the root cause being unknown.

 *A sample LTE call flow*